ReproducibiliTea-org/reproducibiliTea/_journal-clubs/rotterdam.md

 **Practical Information**

 After a long hiatus, ReproducibiliTea Rotterdam is starting up again in September 2024 with monthly on campus meetings.
-Around two weeks before the session, an invitation is sent via the mailing list of the [Open Science Community Rotterdam](https://www.openscience-rotterdam.com/home/) (to be included, please contact the lead organizer).
-Announcements are also made on our website ([News](https://www.openscience-rotterdam.com/categories/news/) section) and on Twitter ([@OSCRotterdam](https://twitter.com/OSCRotterdam)).
+Around two weeks before the session, an invitation is sent through the Teams environment of the Open Science Community Rotterdam.
+To gain access to this environment, first register as a member of the community through the website (https://www.openscience-rotterdam.com/home/).